Muhammad-1990/Hashmonic/README.md

 ## What is Hashmonic
 Hashmonic is a simple, static website that performs encryption and decryption inside your web browser.
-It is hosted on the ipfs network, which makes it decentralized and unchangable.
-The source code is freely available for download and offline usage.
+Download or clone the repo and use it locally on your PC, which makes it decentralized and unchangable.
+The source code is freely available for offline usage.

 ## Why was hashmonic developed
 We developed Hashmonic to provide a simple and secure way for everyday users to be able to encrypt/decrypt data, without having to worry about the risks and complexities involved.
 Hashmonic allows you to confidently store encrypted data digitally without the risks of exposure had they been stored in plain text.
 Hashmonic is only responsible for encrypting and decrypting your data, where and how you chose to store that data is left totaly up to you.